mdelobelle/metadatamenu/docs/api.md

 - asks wether insertion should only deal with one single fileClass' fields (default: all)

 Inserts all missings fields of all (or one specified) fileClass fields at the line, with the format

-This is an asynchronous function, so you should await it.